mkalz/mkalz-academic/content/authors/admin/_index.md

   url: https://www.ph-heidelberg.de & https://www.ou.nl

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lis on open education, pervasive technologies and formative assessment to support (lifelong) learning and knowledge construction.
+bio: My research interests is on open education, pervasive technologies and formative assessment to support (lifelong) learning and knowledge construction.

 # Interests to show in About widget
 interests: